NEW YORK STATE ASSOCIATION OF CHIEFS OF POLICE TRAFFIC SAFETY POSITION STATEMENT - MARCH 14, 2025

-The New York State Association of Chiefs of Police (NYSACOP) is uniquely poised to provide critical training and information to its members, foster communications among our state's police agencies and advocate for public safety to better enable today's police executive to enhance the safety and security of their communities.
+The New York State Association of Chiefs of Police (NYSACOP) is uniquely poised to provide critical training and information to its members, foster communications among our state's police agencies and advocate for public safety to better enable today's police executives to enhance the safety and security of their communities.
 One important component of providing public safety is having a comprehensive traffic safety engagement program in place consisting of enforcement, public information and education and liaison with both engineering and emergency medical services.
-Traffic crashes and the deaths, injuries, property damage and economic losses that result, have dramatically increased, especially during the pandemic.
+Traffic crashes and the deaths, injuries, property damage and economic losses that result, dramatically increased during the pandemic and are still a threat to safety on our roadways.
 Hazardous traffic violations, including but not limited to, impaired driving, speeding and other moving violations have also significantly increased.
-We know this is true as the data clearly shows this but also because of what our personnel and the public observe on our roadways every day.
+Not only does the data show this but also because of what our personnel and the public observe on our roadways every day.
 An agency's comprehensive traffic safety program produces long-term positive impact by reducing harm and improving quality of life, preventing and reducing crime and enhancing outreach and community service to the public we serve.

 NYSACOP and our members believe that training, culture and leadership are core principles of fair and balanced policing.
-We will provide ongoing training, a commitment to a culture of equity and fair and balanced enforcement and strong leadership and supervision.
+We will provide ongoing training and a commitment to a culture of fair and balanced enforcement focused on strong leadership and vigilant supervision.
 Traffic enforcement should never be conducted simply for the purpose of issuing tickets and/or revenue generation.
 Instead the focus should be on terminating the offense, eliminating the risk and educating the motorist with the ultimate goal of voluntary compliance and safe roadways.
 Our traffic safety mission is to save lives and keep our communities safe by reducing the potential for harm.
 NYSACOP looks forward to working with our members and the public on this life-saving mission.

 _________________________________________________________________________________________________